 2. American Journey Active Life Formula Dry Dog Food – Best Value

-We felt good about serving Wellness CORE to our puppy despite the high cost.
-The only thing we didn’t like is the bag doesn’t have a reseal feature, and one of our dogs wouldn’t eat it.
+Despite the high cost, we felt good about serving Wellness CORE to our puppy.
+The only thing we didn’t like was that the bag didn’t have a reseal feature, and one of our dogs wouldn’t eat it.

 4. VICTOR Hi-Pro Plus Formula Dry Dog Food

-VICTOR has a lot of great ingredients, but the kibble is a little large for smaller dogs, and there’s only meat meal, there’s no whole meat.
+VICTOR has a lot of great ingredients, but the kibble is a little large for smaller dogs, and there’s only meat meal and no whole meat.
 While that doesn’t necessarily make the food bad, we prefer foods that have at least one whole meat in the ingredients.

 5. Nutro Wholesome Essentials Large Breed Adult Dry Dog Food

-We thought our dogs we’re going to like Nutro Wholesome Essentials, but after a few weeks, they stopped eating it.
+We thought our dogs would like Nutro Wholesome Essentials, but after a few weeks, they stopped eating it.
 We also found quite a bit of dust left in the bag when it was empty.

 6. Taste of the Wild Wetlands Grain-Free Dry Dog Food